-The definition of an 'aerial work operation' is given by regulation 138.010 and is further expanded for the purposes of paragraph 138.010(1)(d) in section 3.01AA of the Part 138 MOS.
+The definition of an 'aerial work operation' is given by regulation 138.010.
 The definition applies regardless of whether the person carrying out the operation holds an aerial work certificate (AWC) or not.

 The definition of 'aerial work operator' is the holder of an AWC.